What is the Master Educator Program?

 What is a master educator?

 Master educators are expert practitioners who as serve as impartial evaluators, conducting observations of all DCPS teachers.
 Following each observation, master educators conduct a one-on-one conference with each teacher to dialogue about specific areas of development.
 Teachers will also receive targeted, content-specific feedback and resources to help improve their effectiveness in the classroom.
+Master educators also collaborate with a select group of teachers to provide one-on-one coaching to develop and build upon instructional support.

 Become a Master Educator: